Last updated Jul 12, 2023

 User interface security

-Forge offers two distinct options for building the user interface of your apps, custom UI and the UI kit.
-These options differ in terms of the complexity of the interactions and visual features that they cater for.
-Note that both custom UI and UI kit apps inherit modern security features to ensure high trust between Atlassian, developers, and users.
-As a result, app developers are able to create secure user interfaces by default.
+Forge apps that use custom UI and UI Kit inherit modern security features to ensure high trust between Atlassian, developers, and users.
+As a result, you can create secure user interfaces by default.

 App runtime